-Place Vauban square in Paris
+Paris Place Vauban Square in France

-This is a semi-circular square holding a statue commemorating one of the Marshals of France who fought during World War I, and located opposite Les Invalides, it provides a fabulous view of the chapel where the Tomb of Napoleon Bonaparte is located.
+The Paris Place Vauban square in France is a semi-circular square holding a statue commemorating one of the Marshals of France who fought during World War I, and located opposite Les Invalides, it provides a fabulous view of the chapel where the Tomb of Napoleon Bonaparte is located.

-About Place Vauban in Paris
+About the Paris Place Vauban Square

 Place Vauban Les Invalides

-It is a semi-circular square with the Avenue de Tourville running across, and the roads called the Avenue de Villars, Avenue de Segur and the Avenue de Breteuil all intersecting with it, and the French state assigned the Place Vauban to the City of Paris in 1838.
+It is a semi-circular square with the Avenue de Tourville running across, and the roads called the Avenue de Villars, Avenue de Segur and the Avenue de Breteuil all intersecting with it, and the French state assigned the Paris Place Vauban square to the City of Paris in 1838.

 The Monument to Marechal Fayolle